-Academic Background: University of Washington Seattle; degree in Anthropology, minor in American Indian Studies; Universidad Nacional de Ucayali, Pucallpa, Peru, degree in Agricultural Engineering
+Academic Background: University of Washington Seattle, Bachelor of Arts in Anthropology, minor in American Indian Studies; Universidad Nacional de Ucayali, Pucallpa, Peru, degree in Agricultural Engineering

 Huda has grown up living between two countries (Seattle, WA and Beirut, Lebanon).
 It has been an eye opening experience of witnessing what it feels like to be an outsider in both home countries which has inspired her to look into what she has placed as her research interest.
 She comes from a large family, though is the first to graduate with a Bachelor’s degree.
 She is constantly concerned with news reports here at home and across the world.
 Huda wants to make a difference in her life; unfortunately she hasn’t decided exactly how.
 She just knows that there are stories that are not being told and needs to find a way to tell them.